appbaseio/reactivesearch/content/docs/hosting/clusters.md

 ---
 title: 'Clusters'
 meta_title: 'Clusters'
-meta_description: 'Appbase.io Clusters provide a fully managed ElasticSearch cluster in 16 global geographic regions.'
+meta_description: 'Appbase.io Clusters provide a fully managed Elasticsearch cluster in 16 global geographic regions.'
 keywords:
     - clusters
     - appbaseio
     - appbase
-    - ElasticSearch
+    - Elasticsearch
 sidebar: 'docs'
 ---

-You can run dedicated ElasticSearch clusters to meet your business needs using [Appbase.io](https://appbase.io/clusters/) clusters.
-Clusters offer fully managed ElasticSearch hosting that's powered via Kubernetes and available in over 16+ global geographic regions.
-You can visualize your ElasticSearch data with either Kibana or Grafana and choose from any of the plugins available as part of the ElasticSearch ecosystem.
+You can run dedicated Elasticsearch clusters to meet your business needs using [Appbase.io](https://appbase.io/clusters/) clusters.
+Clusters offer fully managed Elasticsearch hosting that's powered via Kubernetes and available in over 16+ global geographic regions.
+You can visualize your Elasticsearch data with either Kibana or Grafana and choose from any of the plugins available as part of the Elasticsearch ecosystem.
 You also get the following Appbase.io features out of the box:
   - [Realtime Search](https://appbase.io/usecases/realtime-search/),
   - [Data Browser](/docs/data/browser/),
   - [Search Relevancy](/docs/search/relevancy/),